Volunteer Bond Program

 Can I choose to not volunteer and pay the bond fee outright?

-Yes, if you choose to not volunteer at all, you have the option of paying the Volunteer Bond Program fee during registration (select the Volunteer Bond Opt-Out Package).
+Yes, if you choose to not volunteer at all, you have the option of paying the Volunteer Bond Program fee during registration.
 In this circumstance, the fee will be charged at $500 / per player registered in CMHA.

 Can I roll over credits to the following year?